PCMDI/pcmdi_metrics/docs/_sources/index.rst.txt

 The PMP expects model data to be `CF-compliant <http://cfconventions.org/>`_, otherwise, to successfully use the package may require some input data conditioning.

-`A suite of demo scripts and interactive Jupyter notebooks are provided with this documentation <https://github.com/PCMDI/pcmdi_metrics/blob/master/doc/jupyter/Demo/README.md>`_
+`A suite of demo scripts and interactive Jupyter notebooks are provided with this documentation. <https://github.com/PCMDI/pcmdi_metrics/blob/master/doc/jupyter/Demo/README.md>`_

 .. toctree::
    :maxdepth: 1